 Other Flange options include: 316 stainless steel flanges with exposed surfaces of 316 stainless steel and Teflon®; and Flanges with Tri-Clamp connectors.
 Flanges with inner surfaces covered by Teflon® "boots" are available for applications incompatible with stainless steel and epoxide.
 Refer to the table in Section Two, Specifications, for a full listing of Sensor Flange models and their specifications.
+Refer to Princo Bulletin L-97-5 for complete dimensional details.
 Consult the factory for specific application questions.